-- 5.2.1 Elections for Chair Elect, Secretary, and Treasurer are routinely held at the September General Membership Meeting of each odd year. - 5.2.2 Nominations for Officers are accepted in person or in writing until 21 days prior to the election. - 5.2.3 Nominees must accept the nomination prior to the election. - 5.2.4 Officers shall be elected at a NCTTRAC General Membership Meeting in accordance with the Voting and Elections SOP. - 5.2.5 Any Officer may be removed by a majority vote of the NCTTRAC Membership.
+- 5.2.1 Elections for Chair-Elect, Secretary, and Treasurer are routinely held at the General Membership Meeting at the end of each odd fiscal year. - 5.2.2 Nominations for Officers are accepted in person or in writing until 21 days prior to the election. - 5.2.3 Nominees must accept the nomination prior to the election. - 5.2.4 Officers shall be elected at an NCTTRAC General Membership Meeting in accordance with the Voting & Elections SOP. - 5.2.5 Any Officer may be removed by a majority vote of the NCTTRAC Membership.